Stairway to Heaven: Sunset Sound mix

-A different version of this song by Led Zeppelin is featured on the remastered deluxe 2CD version of Led Zeppelin IV.
+A different version of this song by Led Zeppelin is on the remastered deluxe two-CD version of Led Zeppelin IV.
 Titled "Stairway to Heaven (Sunset Sound Mix)", it was recorded on 5 December 1970, at Island Studio, No. 1, in London with engineer Andy Johns and assistant engineer Diggs.
-This version runs 8:04, while the original version runs 8:02.
+This version runs 8:04, two seconds longer than the original version.

 Success and legacy

 "Stairway to Heaven" is often rated among the greatest rock songs of all time.
-According to music journalist Stephen Davis, although the song was released in 1971, it took until 1973 before the song's popularity ascended to truly "anthemic" status.
-As Page recalled, "I knew it was good, but I didn't know it was going to be almost like an anthem...
-But I knew it was the gem of the album, sure."
+Music journalist Stephen Davis wrote that the 1971 song ascended to "anthemic" status within two years.
+Page recalled, "I knew it was good.
+I didn't know it was going to become like an anthem, but I did know it was the gem of the album, sure."

 "Stairway to Heaven" continues to top radio lists of the greatest rock songs, including a 2006 Guitar World readers poll of greatest guitar solos.
-On the 20th anniversary of the original release of the song, it was announced via US radio sources that the song had logged up an estimated 2,874,000 radio plays.
+On the 20th anniversary of the original release of the song, it was announced via US radio sources that the song had logged an estimated 2,874,000 radio plays.
 As of 2000, the song had been broadcast on radio over three million times.
-In 1990, a Tampa Bay area, Florida station (then WKRL) kicked off its all-Led Zeppelin format by playing "Stairway to Heaven" for 24 hours straight.
-It is also the biggest-selling single piece of sheet music in rock history, clocking up an average of 15,000 copies yearly.
+In 1990, a Tampa Bay, Florida, area station (then WKRL) kicked off its all-Led Zeppelin format by playing "Stairway to Heaven" for 24 hours straight.
+It is also the biggest-selling single piece of sheet music in rock history, with an average of 15,000 copies yearly.
 In total, over one million copies have been sold.

-Despite pressure from Atlantic Records, the band would not authorise the editing of the song for single release.
+The band never authorised the song to be edited for single release, despite pressure from Atlantic Records.
 Page told Rolling Stone in 1975, "We were careful to never release it as a single", which forced buyers to buy the entire album.

-In 2004, Rolling Stone magazine put it at number 31 on their list of "The 500 Greatest Songs of All Time", and was re-ranked at number 61 in 2021.
-An article from 29 January 2009 Guitar World magazine rated Jimmy Page's guitar solo at number one in the publication's 100 Greatest Guitar Solos in Rock and Roll History.
+In 2004, Rolling Stone magazine put it at number 31 on their list of "The 500 Greatest Songs of All Time", then number 61 in 2021.
+On 29 January 2009, Guitar World magazine rated Jimmy Page's guitar solo the best of the publication's 100 Greatest Guitar Solos in Rock and Roll History.

-In 2001, the New York City-based classic rock radio station WAXQ conducted a listener survey to create a countdown of 1,043 rock songs (the number corresponding with the station’s position on the dial at 104.3 FM).
-"Stairway To Heaven" garnered the most votes from listeners.
-WAXQ has conducted the survey annually since then; in each subsequent countdown that has followed, including the most recent in November 2021, "Stairway To Heaven" has been the top-ranked song.
+In 2001, the New York City-based classic rock radio station WAXQ conducted a listener survey to create a countdown of 1,043 rock songs (the number corresponding with the station's position on the dial at 104.3 FM).
+"Stairway to Heaven" garnered the most votes from listeners.
+WAXQ has conducted the survey annually since then; in each subsequent countdown that has followed, including the most recent in November 2024, "Stairway to Heaven" has been the top-ranked song.